HIGHLIGHTS & STAR HORSES

-During her two years in charge of Maher’s Sydney stable, Annabel has savoured several major victories and guided the careers of some exceptionally talented horses.
+During her two years in charge of Ciaron Maher’s Sydney stable, Annabel savoured several major victories and assisted in guiding the careers of some exceptionally talented horses including Dubious, Away Game, Prague, Cellsabell and Etah James.

 As the very first horse Neasham took north to Sydney, Dubious was always assured of a special place in her heart.
 The colt got the Sydney venture off to a dream start with a debut victory in the Group 3 Breeders’ Plate at Randwick in September 2018.
 Neasham later took him to the Gold Coast, where he ran second in the Magic Millions 2YO Classic, and he added a victory in the Group 2 Champagne Classic during the Queensland Winter Carnival.